Dr Marc-William Palen

 I believe that connecting the past with the present is an essential part of a historian's craft.
 I am the co-director (with David Thackeray and Andrew Dilley) of the History and Policy Global Economics and History Forum in London.
-My commentary on historical and contemporary global affairs has appeared in the Washington Post, the New York Times, the Conversation, the Australian, History Today, Newsweek, and Time, among others.
+My commentary on historical and contemporary global affairs has appeared in the Washington Post, the New York Times, NBC, the Conversation, the Australian, History Today, Newsweek, and Time, among others.
 I am also the editor of the Imperial & Global Forum, the blog of the Centre for Imperial & Global History.
 You can follow me on Twitter @MWPalen

 The "Conspiracy" of Free Trade: The Anglo-American Struggle over Empire and Economic Globalisation, 1846-1896 (Cambridge University Press, 2016).
 "Books of the Year," Financial Times 2016 Summer Reading List; "Top Ten Books of 2016," Globalist Magazine.

 "Free-Trade Ideology and Transatlantic Abolitionism: A Historiography," Journal of the History of Economic Thought 37 (June 2015): 291-304.

 "The Imperialism of Economic Nationalism, 1890-1913," Diplomatic History 39 (Jan.
 2015): 157-185.

 "Adam Smith as Advocate of Empire, c.
 1870-1932," Historical Journal 57 (March 2014): 179-198.

 “Foreign Relations in the Gilded Age: A British Free-Trade Conspiracy?”
 Diplomatic History 37: 2 (April 2013): 217-247.